sqlxpert/lights-off-aws/README.md

 # Lights Off!

-For people who forget to turn the lights off,
+For people who forget to turn the lights off:

-* **Cut AWS costs up to ⅔** by tagging EC2 instances and RDS databases with cron-style stop/start schedules &mdash; perfect for development and test systems that sit idle overnight and on weekends.
+* **Cut AWS costs up to 66%** by tagging EC2 instances and RDS databases with cron-style stop/start schedules &mdash; perfect for development and test systems that sit idle overnight and on weekends.